 Email method cannot be disabled once you activate two-step verification.
 If you do not prefer emails, you can choose to make either mobile phone or authenticator app as the default method for getting the verification code.

-In this authentication system, in addition to using your Adobe ID and password, you use a one-time password generated by an app on your device to sign in.
+In this authentication system, you use a one-time password generated by an app on your device, followed by your Adobe ID password, to sign in to your Adobe account.
 Such apps are known as authenticator apps—for example, Adobe Authenticator, Google Authenticator, or other similar apps that generate a time-based one-time password.

 Before clicking the Next button in the Set up an authenticator app pop-up window, download an authenticator app, such as Adobe Authenticator, on your device.
 Download the app from App Store if you have an Apple device, or Google Play if you have an Android device.